Monday, December 1, 2008

 Ami topu:Md jafar Iqbal

-It is a light mooded and simple book,with a plain language, but i m sure all of You'll enjoy reading it.
+It is a simple book,with a plain language, but i m sure all of you'll enjoy reading it.

 Love Story ~Erich Segal